Gout and Ayurveda

 Planet Ayurveda offers best combination of effective herbal remedies such as Gout Care Pack for ayurvedic treatment of gout (high uric acid).
 These herbal remedies are prepared from using best quality herbs and strictly follow the principles of Ayurveda.

-- Giloy Capsules - 1 capsule twice daily, after meals, with plain water.
+- Giloy Capsules - 1 capsule twice daily, after meals, with warm water.

-- Kaishore Guggul - 2 tablets twice daily, after meals, with plain water.
+- Kaishore Guggul - 2 tablets twice daily, after meals, with warm water.

-- Navkarshik Churna - 1 teaspoonful twice daily, after meals, with plain water.
+- Navkarshik Churna - 1 teaspoonful twice daily, after meals, with warm water.

-- Punarnava Capsules - 2 capsules twice daily, after meals, with plain water.
+- Punarnava Capsules - 2 capsules twice daily, after meals, with warm water.

 Are there Side Effects of Using Herbal Remedies?